The big picture

 - Make an evacuation plan (and a plan to relocate on Red Flag days).

-- Understand the Zonehaven evacuation system and their zone number.
+- Understand the Zonehaven/Genasys/Berkeley Emergency Map evacuation system (all the same thing) and their zone number.

 - Pack a go bag.